danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 ## Interoperability

-RIOT nodes need to communicate reliably with non-RIOT nodes.
-The protocols need to be familiar to them and behave in the way they expect.
+RIOT nodes need to communicate reliably with non-RIOT nodes by carefully implementing open standards or identical technological specifications.

-RIOT should support open network protocol standards once they have reached a certain level of validity and popularity.
-It should be configurable so that users can choose which (optional) areas of specifications they want to include.
+RIOT should support open network protocol standards once they have reached a certain level of maturity and popularity.
+It should be configurable so that users can choose which (optional) features of specifications they want to include.
 Whatever the configuration, nodes should handle all possible traffic in a compliant manner.

 ## Stability